quasar098/text-format-wizard/README.md

 # text format wizard

-*this project is under construction, feel free to use at [quasar.name](https://quasar.name/text-format-wizard)*
+*this project is under construction (feels like it always will be), but feel free to use at [quasar.name](https://quasar.name/text-format-wizard)*

 ## what this